EPICPaaS/grepprocessinfo/README.md

 ## How to use It
 It's based on linux command: {top, iotop, lsof, nethogs}, so if you wanna run it, please install them  firstly.
+And then following below steps:

+### 1. Get me

 	go get github.com/EPICPaaS/grepprocessinfo